-The preparation of the Company's condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
-Significant estimates include, but are not limited to, those related to revenue recognition, the allowance for returns, stock-based compensation, valuation of goodwill and intangible assets, inventory valuation, regulatory fees and indirect tax accruals, accounting for income taxes including valuation allowances and fair value measurements.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the Company's condensed consolidated financial statements and notes thereto.
+Significant estimates include, but are not limited to, those related to revenue recognition, including the allowance for product returns, inventory valuation, valuation of goodwill and intangible assets, regulatory fees and indirect tax accruals, stock-based compensation, income taxes (including valuation allowances) and fair value measurements.
 Estimates are based on historical experience, where applicable, and other assumptions believed to be reasonable by management.
-Actual results could differ from those estimates.
-These estimates are based on information available as of the date of the condensed consolidated financial statements, and assumptions are inherently subjective in nature; therefore, actual results could differ from management's estimates.
+These estimates are based on information available as of the date of the condensed consolidated financial statements, and assumptions are inherently subjective in nature.
+Therefore, actual results could differ from management's estimates.